Assassination of John the Fearless

-John the Fearless, Duke of Burgundy, was assassinated on the bridge at Montereau on 10 September 1419 during a parley with the French Dauphin (the future Charles VII of France), by Tanneguy du Chastel and Jean Louvet, the Dauphin's close counsellors.
+John the Fearless, Duke of Burgundy, was assassinated on the bridge at Montereau on 10 September 1419 during a parley with the French Dauphin (the future Charles VII of France), by Tanneguy III du Chastel and Jean Louvet, the Dauphin's close counsellors.

 Context

 The assassination took place during the Hundred Years War.
-Two rival factions, the Armagnacs and the Burgundians, vied for power within the French regency council headed by the queen, Isabeau of Bavaria.
+Two rival factions, the Armagnacs and the Burgundians, vied for power within the French regency council headed by the queen consort, Isabeau of Bavaria.
 The Duke of Orléans and leader of the Armagnacs, Louis I of Orléans, is said to have gained an advantage by becoming the queen's lover, with the subsequent allegation that Charles VII was the Duke of Orléans' illegitimate son.
-John the Fearless, sensing that he was losing power, had Louis of Orléans assassinated in Paris in 1407.
+John the Fearless, sensing that he was losing power, had Louis I of Orléans assassinated in Paris in 1407.
 This event led to a civil war between the Armagnacs and the Burgundians.
 When the English invaded Normandy, John the Fearless manoeuvred to deal with them carefully, because the Low Countries, which belonged to him, were dependent on the supply of English wool for the production of draperies.
 Therefore, he only sent a few troops to fight them.
-He profited from the war by taking power in Paris, supported by the academics and artisans.
-Although two of his brothers, Antoine, Duke of Brabant, and Philip II, Count of Nevers, died fighting for France during the battle.
+He profited from the war by taking power in Paris, supported by the academics and artisans, although two of his brothers, Anthony, Duke of Brabant, and Philip II, Count of Nevers, died fighting for France during the war.

 However, since the English had crushed the French knights at Agincourt in 1415, putting an end to the civil war was urgent.
 John the Fearless and the Dauphin Charles met on 8 July 1419, at Pouilly-le-Fort, then again on 11 July, when they agreed the Treaty of Pouilly-le-Fort.
 On 19 July, their forthcoming reconciliation was celebrated in Paris with a Te Deum.
 That, however, was delayed by an English attack which, progressing along the course of the Seine, seized Poissy on 31 July and threatened Paris.
 The Duke of Burgundy had the royal family evacuated to Troyes, in the East.

 Finally, John and Charles agreed to seal their alliance on the bridge across the Seine at Montereau on 10 September 1419.